blaisebuckland/brewdog/README.md

 # Brewdog API App

-This is a React App which pulls data from the Punk API (https://punkapi.com/).
+This is a React App which pulls data from the [Punk API](https://punkapi.com/).
 Beers are displayed on cards and can be filtered using a search box or by selecting a filter.

 ## Technologies